Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 ## Components

-Notification modals are built primarily with the following UI components (which are based on the [Fluent UI Design System](https://fluentsite.z22.web.core.windows.net/)).
+Meeting notification modals are built primarily with the following UI components (which are based on the [Fluent UI Design System](https://fluentsite.z22.web.core.windows.net/)).

 Component | Guidelines | Example
  - | - | -